dry-python/classes/docs/pages/concept.rst

 Phantom types
 ~~~~~~~~~~~~~

-Notice, that ``ListOfInt`` is very verbose, it even has an explicit metaclass!
+Notice, that ``SequenceOfInt`` is very verbose, it even has an explicit metaclass!

 There's a better way, you need to define a "phantom" type
 (it is called "phantom" because it does not exist in runtime):